MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/index.md

 ## Additional controls

 Additional controls for UWP development are available from companies such as <a href="https://www.telerik.com/">Telerik</a>, <a href="https://www.syncfusion.com/uwp-ui-controls">SyncFusion</a>, <a href="https://www.devexpress.com/Products/NET/Controls/Win10Apps/">DevExpress</a>,
 <a href="https://www.infragistics.com/products/universal-windows-platform">Infragistics</a>, <a href="https://www.componentone.com/Studio/Platform/UWP">ComponentOne</a>, and <a href="https://www.actiprosoftware.com/products/controls/universal">ActiPro</a>.
 These controls provide additional support for enterprise and .NET developers by augmenting the standard system controls with custom controls and services.

-If you're interested in learning more about these controls, check out the <a href="https://github.com/Microsoft/Windows-appsample-customers-orders-database">Customer orders database</a> sample on GitHub.
-This sample makes use of the data grid control and data entry validation from Telerik, which is part of their UI for UWP suite.
-The UI for UWP suite is a collection of over 20 controls that is available as an open source project through the .NET foundation.